andytuba/procgiene/slide/page-1.md

 What if …

-we made a zine
+we made a 📓 zine

-about bots
+about 🤖 bots

-that make zines
+that make 📓 zines

-about bots
+about 🤖 bots

-that make zines
+that make 📓zines

 (and then we talked about it)